 Morne Fortune is actually an old military outpost that’s no longer in use.
 It sits on top of a hill that overlooks the Castries Harbor which it was originally built to protect.

 Today you can hike around the ruins and take in the impressive views.
-You can explore the old ammunition room, burial grounds, the guard cells and more.
+I really enjoyed exploring the old ammunition room, burial grounds and the guard cells.

 Although in English its name means ‘good luck hill’, throughout history Morne Fortune was far from lucky.